AreaCodesReuploader/Area-Codes-Archive/README.md

 * Work metadata
 * Chapter ordering
 * Cleaned chapter text
-* Chapter-specific notes
+* Chapter-specific source notes
-* Image placement records
+* Image-placement records
 * Upload progress
 * Final AO3 links

-The AO3 upload will be performed manually after the archive has been reviewed.
+The AO3 upload will be completed manually after the repository materials have been reviewed.

 ## Downloads

-The `Downloads/` directory will contain downloadable versions of the completed archive or AO3 edition.
+The `Downloads/` directory will contain downloadable versions of the completed AO3 or archival edition.

 Planned formats include: